Lauren, Lauren, Lauren, Lauren, Lauren!

 Chapter – Awakening

-Before I begin telling you about her, though, I’ve realized in telling bits of this story recently – the story about her – that most people I know have no idea the significance of her in my life.
+Before I begin telling you about her though, I’ve realized in telling bits of this story recently, that most people I know have no idea the significance of her in my life.
 Or, have never even known anything about her.
 I want that to change.
 Even before this book is published that should change.
 None of this would have been possible if it weren’t for her.
 For that moment with her.

 I was probably about 22 or 23 at the time and in between undergrad and grad school.
 I know this, because I was actually there just because I had come back to finalize things for grad school, and was catching up with old friends while in town.

 Obviously, there was a second meeting or I wouldn’t be babbling on to you right now.
 Again, I’m not really sure what led up to it exactly, but I do know the remnants of it are tattooed on my heart.
 Maybe there were and maybe there weren’t some phone conversations beforehand.
-I dunno.
+I’m not sure.
 If so, I was probably continuing to spew out all sorts of animal manure, so I doubt there’d be much to report on.
-You can safely assume that I more than likely didn’t give the conversations a whole lot of thought either way.
-She was an unknown quantity at that point; and as such, I was probably just as excited to have her come hangout as I would be with any other new person.
+You can just safely assume that I more than likely didn’t give the conversations a whole lot of thought either way.
+She was an unknown quantity at that point; and, as such, I was probably just as excited to have her come hangout as I would be with any other new person in that moment.
 I know, I know, how romantic.
 Casanova I was not.

 Anywho, the only details I remember about that second meeting are that I invited her to come hang out with me and my friends at this infamous lake campground.
 A campground that was a prototypical redneck yacht club, and that was owned by one of my friend’s families.

-It was a place that we used many a night in those days as our pre game and post game headquarters.
+It was a place that we used many a night as our pre game and post game headquarters in those days.
 Or, as was the case this night, party headquarters.
 It was also a good place for such ‘meetings’ to take place, because I knew by inviting her, or anyone, to come there it was a sure fire way to see if they were capable of ‘hanging’ right off the bat.
 More than likely, though, I wasn’t thinking too much about even that that night.
 I was probably just thinking about partying and other things (regrettable winky face).
-However, if she could overcome a night, or even a few hours, with us in probably one of the most redneck places I knew (and I mean that in the best and worst kind of ways), then she was probably a-ok.
+However, if she could overcome a night, or even a few hours, with us in probably one of the most redneck places I know (and I mean that in the best and worst kind of ways), then she was probably a-ok.